para-zhou/CDial-Bias/README.md

 </table>

-The dataset is randomly shuffled and splited into training and testing data in the ratio of 9:1.
+The dataset is randomly shuffled and splited into training, validation, and testing data in the ratio of 8:1:1.

 ### Evaluation
 Tentative evaluation metric: F1 scores.